monis256/ottawa-recreation-reservation/README.md

 3. You can see the result in the Actions tab on GitHub

-*I scheduled a script run at 5:59 pm due to the [high load period](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) on every hour in GitHub Actions*
+*I've scheduled a script run at 5:59 pm due to the [high load period](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) on every hour in GitHub Actions*